s-mcdonald/json/README.md

 }
 ```

-By default Json will only serialize objects, to deserialize the Json back to
-an object you need to pass `deserialize: true` in the attribute.
+The `NewClassType` will instantiate the object without $phoneNumbers being set.

 ## Promoted Constructor property attributes